-On October 15, 2021, Catalyst entered into an Equity Distribution Agreement (the "ATM Agreement") with Piper Sandler & Co. ("Piper Sandler") as sales agent, pursuant to which the Company may offer and sell, from time to time, through Piper Sandler, shares of the Company's common stock, par value of \$0.001 per share, with aggregate gross sales proceeds of up to \$50.0 million through an at-the-market offering program (the "ATM Program").
-The Company will pay Piper Sandler a commission of 3% of the gross proceeds of any shares sold.
-The Company also agreed to reimburse Piper Sandler for certain expenses incurred in connection with its services under the ATM Agreement, including up to \$50,000 for legal expenses in connection with the establishment of the ATM Program.
-The Company did not utilize this or any other ATM Program during the quarter ended March 31, 2024.
+On October 15, 2021, Catalyst entered into an Equity Distribution Agreement (the "ATM Agreement") with Piper Sandler & Co. ("Piper Sandler") as sales agent, pursuant to which Catalyst was previously able to offer and sell, from time to time, through Piper Sandler, shares of Catalyst's common stock, par value of \$0.001 per share, with aggregate gross sales proceeds of up to \$50.0 million through an at-the-market offering program (the "ATM Program").
+Catalyst was to pay Piper Sandler a commission of 3% of the gross proceeds of any shares sold.
+Catalyst also agreed to reimburse Piper Sandler for certain expenses incurred in connection with its services under the ATM Agreement, including up to \$50,000 for legal expenses in connection with the establishment of the ATM Program.

-Sales of shares of common stock under the ATM Program may be made pursuant to the registration statement on Form S-3 (File No. 333-253874), which was declared effective by the SEC on May 3, 2021, and a related prospectus supplement filed with the SEC on October 15, 2021.
-For the three months ended March 31, 2024 and 2023, no shares of common stock were sold under the ATM Program.
+Sales of shares of common stock under the ATM Program were previously made pursuant to the registration statement on Form S-3 (File No. 333-253874), which was declared effective by the SEC on May 3, 2021, and a related prospectus supplement filed with the SEC on October 15, 2021.
+The registration statement expired in May 2024 and the ATM Program was terminated.
+The Company wrote off \$168,000 issuance cost during the quarter ended June 30, 2024.